Allergy Tests

 • Can allergy tests predict the severity of future allergic reactions?

-• Allergy tests can predict the likelihood of future allergic reactions if accidental exposure occurs; however, they do not predict the severity of these reactions.
+• Allergy tests can predict the likelihood of future allergic reactions if accidental exposure occurs; however, they do not accurately predict the severity of these reactions.

 • Allergen Component testing is increasingly helpful in predicting the severity of future reactions and the likelihood that allergies have been outgrown.